microsoft/react-native-windows/docs/react-native-windows-init.md

 ### Benefits
 This has the following benefits:
 * We can use conditionals and `foreach` in the template allowing for better expressivity
-* This expresivity shows that we don't have to construct Xml fragments in Javascript anymore to be inserted by regex replace
+* This expressivity shows that we don't have to construct XML fragments in JavaScript anymore to be inserted by `regex.replace`
 * We don't need to have have a copy and edit for large differences like we had for experimental nuget, it is now a single template for each language.
 * We can now generate a cpp template that use both nuget AND winUI3.